Hyundai Santa Fe: 2004

-Midway through the year the AM/FM antenna was moved from on the glass in the rear driver's side window to a three-inch (76 mm) rubber antenna in the center of the roof just above the tailgate.
+Midway through the year the AM/FM antenna was moved from on the glass in the rear driver's side window to a three-inch (76 mm) rubber antenna in the centre of the roof just above the tailgate.

 2005

 The Santa Fe received its final facelift for 2005.
 Changes were made to the grille, tail lights, rear bumper, interior instrument cluster.
-The instrument cluster was redesigned with the speedometer now reading 140 mph (earlier models only indicated 130 mph) and a better-designed toll ticket slot in the driver's sun visor.
+The instrument cluster was redesigned with the speedometer reading 140 mph (earlier models only indicated 130 mph) and a better-designed toll ticket slot in the driver's sun visor.
 Both sun visors also received extensions so the sun could be blocked out better when coming in from the side.
 The base Santa Fe was discontinued that time, making way for the Tucson.

-In Australia, all models received body-colored (painted) bumpers from 2005 on.
-The color 'Sandstone' was discontinued in favor of a slightly different color named 'Mocha Frost'.
+In Australia, all models received body-coloured (painted) bumpers from 2005 on.
+The colour 'Sandstone' was discontinued in favour of a slightly different colour named 'Mocha Frost'.
 The GL trim was dropped as was the four-cylinder engine and its respective 5-speed manual transmission.
 The 2.7 L V6 took over duties as the base engine.
 A passenger airbag cutoff that prevents the airbag from deploying if the seat is unoccupied (or occupied by a small person) was also added.
-A 3-point seatbelt was added to the center rear seating position, as well.
+A 3-point seatbelt was added to the centre rear seating position, as well.
 The calendar function, housed in the overhead console was removed and a compass took its place.

 2006

 The last year of this Santa Fe saw few changes.
-Two colors were discontinued for 2006, Merlot and Canyon Red.
-A rare color, Dark Emerald Green, was introduced mid-year.
+Two colours were discontinued for 2006, Merlot and Canyon Red.
+A rare colour, Dark Emerald Green, was introduced mid-year.
 It did not appear in any sales brochures and could have only been ordered by a dealership.
 The LX trim level was renamed 'Limited' and got a corresponding tailgate badge, a first for the Santa Fe of any trim level.
 Another first was the availability of a monochromatic paint scheme, a departure from the contrasting gray cladding previously standard.
 The monochromatic option was only available on the Limited in black.
-In total, these options ran $1900, pushing the Santa Fe's total asking price to nearly $30,000.

-In Europe, the new Santa Fe model was launched in April as a 2006 model, offering a new 2.2-liter diesel-powered engine and updated 2.7-liter petrol-powered V6.
+In Europe, the new Santa Fe model was launched in April as a 2006 model, offering a new 2.2-litre diesel-powered engine and updated 2.7-litre petrol-powered V6.

 Hawtai

-Part of a joint venture with Hyundai Motors that began in 2002, a Chinese company, Hawtai Motor, manufactured the first-generation Santa Fe.
+Part of a joint venture with Hyundai Motors that began in 2002, a Chinese company, Hawtai Motor, manufactured the first-generation Santa Fe, marketed as the Shengdafei.
 While it did make Hyundai-branded models for sale on the Chinese market, one of the versions it debuted under its own brand name in 2009 was the Santa Fe C9.
-Utilizing a 1.8-liter turbocharged inline-four engine acquired from Rover, it was intended to be priced at a significant discount to those bearing the Hyundai name.
+Utilizing a 1.8-litre turbocharged inline-four engine acquired from Rover, it was intended to be priced at a significant discount to those bearing the Hyundai name.

 Hyundai ended its partnership with Hawtai in 2010 and production ended in 2015.